errose28/dotfiles/README.md

         - `no-de`: Intended for use only on a Linux installation without a desktop environment.
     - `headless`: only requires a shell to work.

-- Default options for Robot are set automatically in *.envrc*, but more options can be added when Robot is run.
+- Default options for Robot are set automatically in *.envrc* and *bootstrap.sh*, but more options can be added when Robot is run.
-    - The `linux` or `macos` tag will be included automatically based on the result of `uname --kernel-name`.
+    - The `linux` or `macos` tag will be included automatically based on the result of `uname -s`.
     - The output directory for Robot logs is set to *.logs*.
     - Variables will be set to configure execution of the DotfilesLibrary.